microsoft/CameraTraps/classification/README.md

 ## 4. Create classification dataset and split image crops into train/val/test sets by location

-Prepaing a classification dataset for training involves two steps.
+Preparing a classification dataset for training involves two steps.
 First, we create a CSV file representing our classification dataset, where each row in this CSV represents a single training example, which is an image crop with its label.
 Second, we split the training examples into 3 sets (train, val, and test) based on the location the images were taken.
 Both of these steps are handled by `create_classification_dataset.py`.

 **Creating the classification dataset CSV**